 Diamond Crown Angle

 The diamond crown angle is the angle formed where the bezel facets meet the girdle plane.
 This parameter has a significant effect on the face-up appearance of a round brilliant cut diamond.
 Surprisingly the crown angle can compensate for the leaking light by the first pavilion facet.
 If the pavilion angle is steep, the crown angle has to be shallow to maximise the light return and vice versa.

 According to Marcel Tolkowsky, a 40.75-degree pavilion angle gets perfectly paired with a 34.5-degree crown angle.
 The recommended crown angle ranges from 34 to 35 degrees.

 The girdle is the diamond’s middle portion, a narrow section separating the crown from the pavilion.
 It functions as a diamond’s setting edge.
 Girdle thickness is described as a range from its thinnest to the thickest parts.

 Girdle Thickness % = Girdle Thickness (mm) / Girdle Average Diameter x 100

 The Gemological Institute of America (GIA) grades the girdle using an eight-grade scale: Extremely Thin, Very Thin, Thin, Medium, Slightly Thick, Thick, Very Thick and Extremely Thick.

 A thick girdle is not desirable as it unnecessarily adds weight to the stone where it matters the least.
 For example, a diamond of 2 carats with a thick girdle will appear smaller than a diamond of the same weight featuring a thin girdle.
-From the other side, an extremely thin girdle is more fragile and exposed to chipping.
+On the other side, an extremely thin girdle is more fragile and exposed to chipping.
 Therefore, a girdle in the range of Thin to Slightly Thick is preferable.

 The culet is a tiny facet at the bottom of a diamond placed parallel to the table.
 It prevents chipping and abrasion to the point and plays a significant role in a diamond’s light performance and appearance.
 Culet size is expressed as the average width of the facet.

 Culet Size % = Culet Size (mm) / Average Girdle Diameter x 100

 The Gemological Institute of America describes the culet according to its size using the following grades: None, Very Small, Small, Medium, Slightly Large, Large, Very Large and Extremely Large.
 When there is no culet, it may be indicated as a pointed culet.